DarkSorrow/TexkyAuth/README.md

 | 2 | User choice: when the user first log he will have the choice of creating his account or use a **flow_account_creation** |
 | 3 | User only: The user must create his self custody wallet in order to access the app |
 | 4 | User hybrid: The user must create his self custody wallet in order to access the app and the **flow_account_creation** will be run to help him attached the required informations, multi sig information etc... |

-## Concepts

-A few concept should exist in the flowpenID server in order to ease the comprehension of the system to developers.

 A user token should have the `flow_custody` information to help a Dapp know how to handle him
 |Value| Concept  |